-To create art under zero gravity, we worked on an experiment in which the artist took the initiative in creating the Sound of Ikebana under microgravity.
-As we have already carried out the experiment based on free-fall [13] of the parabolic flight and free-fall described before, we adopted the parabolic flight.
+To create art under microgravity, we worked on an experiment where the artist took the initiative in creating the Sound of Ikebana under microgravity.
+Of the parabolic flight and freefall described before, we adopted the parabolic flight, which can generate microgravity for a certain period.

 At the same time, in addition to shooting the image of the Sound of Ikebana under microgravity and making it a two-dimensional video art, we challenged an attempt to realize it as a three-dimensional object.
-The Sound of Ikebana has been evaluated many times as "Japanese" and "Japanese beauty is expressed" [15].
+The Sound of Ikebana has been evaluated many times as "Japanese" and "Japanese beauty is expressed" [16].
 By making the Sound of Ikebana a three-dimensional object, it can be exhibited in various places as three-dimensional art.
 The shape can be examined from various directions.
-Then it is possible to receive impressions and comments on why it looks Japanese from many people.
-Based on this idea, we decided to restore the 3D shape of the Sound of Ikebana and make it into a 3D object using a 3D printer [16].
+Then it is possible to receive many people's impressions and comments on why it looks Japanese.
+Based on this idea, we decided to restore the 3D shape of the Sound of Ikebana and make it into a 3D object using a 3D printer [17].

-To realize 3D restoration, researchers have studied a method to create a 3D model based on images taken from multiple directions [17][18].
+To realize 3D restoration, researchers have studied a method to create a 3D model based on images taken from multiple directions [18][19].
 There are two methods of using multiple still cameras and multiple high-speed video cameras as a shooting method.
 The method of performing synchronous shooting using multiple still cameras can be developed at a relatively low cost, but the timing of pressing the shutter becomes a problem.
 We first constructed a system using multiple still cameras and conducted various experiments in this research.
 However, we found that it is challenging to obtain shooting results that are beautifully shaped depending on the timing of pressing the shutter.
 Based on the above considerations and preliminary experiments, we decided to conduct an experiment in which shooting is performed using multiple high-speed cameras.

-5.2 Sound of Ikebana creation using parabolic flight
+5.2 Sound of Ikebana Creation Using Parabolic Flight

 In order to create the Sound of Ikebana during parabolic flight, it is necessary to develop a small-size generation system shown in Fig. 1 to bring on board.
-Furthermore, to make the

-Sound of Ikebana into a three-dimensional object, it is necessary to have a system equipped with multiple high-speed cameras.
-Fig. 5 shows the developed generation system.
-The system uses a high-speed multi-camera system called MEMRECAM manufactured by NAC.
-The camera part (Mcam V004) has a shooting speed of 2000 frames/second with 2M pixels.
+Furthermore, to make the Sound of Ikebana into a three-dimensional object, it is necessary to have a system equipped with multiple high-speed cameras.
+Figure 4 shows the developed generation system.
+The system uses a high-speed multi-camera system.
+The camera part has a shooting speed of 2000 frames/second with 2 M pixels.
 Six units were installed surrounding the speaker.
-For complete 3D restoration, it is necessary to shoot from 360 degrees.
-Since a workspace such as setting paint is required, we decided that six high-speed cameras surround the speaker at about 120 to 180 degrees.
+Since a workspace such as setting paint is required, we decided that six high-speed cameras surround the speaker at about 120 to 180°.

-b.
-Side view Figure 5: Sound of Ikebana generation system for parabolic flight.
+Fig. 4.
+Sound of Ikebana generation system for parabolic flight. (©Naoko Tosa)

 In order to create the Sound of Ikebana during the parabolic flight, it is necessary to set paints quickly, drive speakers, and shoot with multiple high-speed cameras.
 All the participants in the experiment, including the artist Naoko Tosa, are new to parabolic flight.
 In order to minimize failures in an unfamiliar environment, we installed the generation system in the laboratory and carried out training simulating an actual flight.
 We practiced setting a new film on the speaker, setting paints on it, driving speakers and starting shooting in synchronization with them, and cleaning after shooting with the same time intervals as the actual flight.
 By practicing this about 50 times, it was possible to perform each procedure skillfully in a short time.
-It was possible to create and shoot the Sound of Ikebana with almost no failure by following the practiced procedure in the actual parabolic flight.
+It was possible to create and shoot the Sound of Ikebana almost without failure by following the practiced procedure in the actual parabolic flight.